List of Round or Circular Fruits for Your New Year's Eve Tradition

 So let's start?

 One of the most common fruits available all year round.
 A healthy fruit that is available in green and red varieties.
 Some prefer the red one because of the color: red for good luck, welcoming of the coming year.
 And yet the color green is associated with money matters.
 So which one would you choose?
-Why not have both apples instead?
+Why not have both color of apples instead?

 Surely we wouldn't miss adding this one to the table.
 This juicy fruit is a good source of vitamin C, is native from Africa, and is usually found as part of the 12 round fruits.